SI Usage Patterns#

 3. structure - Applies a medium constraint for this diff pair.

 This constraint doesn’t handle any inter-topology constraints - it only handles the constraints that apply to a differential pair.
-Deriving for this class would allow us to add additional constraints - such as a timing delay constraint - for custom applications.
+Deriving from this class would allow us to add additional constraints - such as a timing delay constraint - for custom applications.

 Here is a simple example: